 Why should I choose Travis Law Office?

 Rex Travis has practiced insurance law over 50 years, on the defense side for the first 20 years, so he knows how they operate.
 Greg Milstead has practiced 10 years.

 - Know-how: Rex Travis has taught Insurance Law and Conflicts of Law for more than 20 years.
-Both Rex and Paul present continuing legal education (CLE) seminars on insurance law to their fellow attorneys.
+Both Rex and Greg present continuing legal education (CLE) seminars on insurance law to their fellow attorneys.

 - Trust: We keep you updated on your case, provide copies of everything, and will answer your questions so you always know the status of your case.
 Our decisions in every case are based on our client’s—your—best interests.

 - Results: We fight for your rights!
 Though many cases settle before trial, we do not accept a case unless we are willing to take it to trial and we prepare every case as though we will go to trial.
 That way we are always ready when a case must be tried.
 Also, unlike many firms, our contract obligates us (and we are willing) to appeal your case, where appeal is warranted.

 Why does Travis Law Office keep talking about insurance law?